andiosika/SQL_Hypothesis_Testing_Workflow/README.md

 ### Outliers were identified and removed via z-score testing, Levene's testing revealed the data was not of equal variance so Kruksal Wallance was conducted.
 All sample sizes were greater than 15 so the assumption of normality was met.

  Kruksal Testing yielded a p-value of 0.0 so we can reject the null hypothesis.
 However, since there are multiple products compared to each other, further testing is required.

-#### Visual Inspection Post Data Cleaning:

-    The average revenue for Dairy Products is $593.86 The average revenue for Grains/Cereals is $421.17 The average revenue for Produce is $695.87
-    The average revenue for Seafood is $353.61
-    The average revenue for Condiments is $455.54
-    The average revenue for Confections is $426.83
-    The average revenue for Beverages is $399.77
-    The average revenue for Meat/Poultry is $810.81

 ### Post-Hoc Testing: This got complicated since we are comparing each product to every other product individually.
 The comarison becomes complicated as each product needs to be compared against the other.
 This was solved by creating a dataframe that compared group 1 (g1) to group 2 (g2) and results of [Tukey Testing](https://en.wikipedia.org/wiki/Tukey%27s_range_test) to determine if there was significant difference were collected.
 Subsequently Cohen's D was determined for each pair separately to examine individual effect size.